glotzerlab/libgetar/doc/source/gtar.rst

 The main idea behind GETAR (GEneric Trajectory ARchives; yes, pronounced like the instrument!) files is to simply use standard data archival tools and embed a small amount of metadata into the filename within the archive.
-For our purposes, the underlying archive format (.tar.gz, .zip, .7z...) needs to support efficient random access to files and should be relatively common so that generic tools would also be useful.
-We have chosen to use the zip file format as our primary archive format, but multiple backends are supported.
+To efficiently support large trajectories, the underlying archive format (.tar.gz, .zip, .7z...) needs to support efficient random access to files and should be relatively common so that generic tools would also be useful.
+Each backend format has different performance and stability characteristics; these are discussed in more detail below.

 GETAR Archives
 ==============